zhoutianrui-tongji/CellScope/README.md

 # CellScope

-Cell identification and subcellular annotation for high-resolution Spatial Transcriptomics
+Unsupervised subcellular clustering and annotation for high-resolution Spatial Transcriptomics

 CellScope is a computational pipeline for cell identification and subcellular annotation on high-resolution spatial transcriptomics data.
 It supports sequencing-based technologies (e.g., Stereo-seq, Seq-Scope) and imaging-based technologies (e.g., seqFISH+, Xenium).
 The repository provides a CLI and a configurable, modular pipeline with resume and lightweight checkpoints.